som-shahlab/femr/README.md

 7. Run `rm /tmp/cuda-installer.log` to remove the installer log (if you don't do this, it will cause a segmentation fault for other users when they try to install CUDA).

-# Development

-The following guides are for developers who want to contribute to **FEMR**.

 ## Precommit checks